OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 # Using Docker with Orchard Core

-Our source code repository includes already a Dockerfile which will allow you to create your own Docker images or containers where you need it, when you need it.
-It can be quite usefull for example to Orchard Core developpers for testing PR's quickly by deploying locally some test environment.
+Our source code repository includes already a `Dockerfile` which will allow you to create your own Docker images and containers.
+It can be quite usefull for example for Orchard Core developpers when needing to test PR's.
+It allows them to deploy locally quickly some testing environments.

 ## Docker